LowCoders/formfiller-docs/docs/en/architecture.md

 ## System Overview

-FormFiller is a modular, multisite-capable form management system.
+FormFiller is a modular, multisite-capable low-code framework with a current focus on form management.
 The following diagram shows the relationship between the main components:

 ```mermaid
 flowchart TB